Fulbright-University of Debrecen Scholar Award (All Disciplines)

 The Scholar will be expected to teach two courses, and will be welcome to conduct their own research or join the university’s research projects.
-They may also take part in other activities within the scholar community at the University of Debrecen such as advising students, help with faculty training and curriculum development, meeting with Fulbright alumni, doing community outreach, engaging with the local English-speaking community, being available to local media and pursuing their own interests.
+They may also take part in other activities within the scholar community at the University of Debrecen such as advising students, helping with faculty training and curriculum development, meeting with Fulbright alumni, conducting community outreach, engaging with the local English-speaking community, being available to local media and pursuing their own interests.

 The Scholar may also have the opportunity to give guest lectures at other Hungarian universities if invited.

 Although applicants will be foremost considered for the award to which they apply, applicants may also be considered for one of Hungary’s other awards depending on the level of competition, award availability, and the applicant’s project relevance to other host institutions.
 The Hungarian-American Fulbright Commission is committed to matching competitive projects with the right partner institution.

 Debrecen is Hungary's second largest city with beautiful historical sights, as well as modern facilities for education and research.
 The University of Debrecen is one of Hungary's most prestigious higher education institutions offering a wide choice of majors for nearly 30,000 students including almost 4,000 international students.
 The university is also a renowned research center.